I'm Quitting Heroing: Light novels

 The series is written by Quantum and illustrated by Hana Amano.
 Originally serialized online on Kakuyomu from January 12 to February 7, 2017, Fujimi Shobo published the series in three printed volumes under their Kadokawa Books imprint from December 10, 2017, to October 10, 2018.
 The three volumes were later reprinted by the Fujimi Fantasia Bunko imprint from February 19 to April 20, 2022.
 An English digital release is being published by Kadokawa on its BookWalker website.

 Manga

 A manga adaptation with art by Nori Kazato began serialization on Kadokawa Shoten's Young Ace Up website on May 31, 2018.
-Six tankōbon volumes have been released as of April 2022.
+It ended serialization on June 2, 2023.
+Eight tankōbon volumes have been released as of July 2023.
 The manga is published in English digitally by Kadokawa on its BookWalker website, and in print by Yen Press.

 Anime

 An anime television series adaptation was announced on October 20, 2021.
 The series is animated by EMT Squared and directed by Hisashi Ishii, with Yuu Nobuta serving as chief director, Shigeru Murakoshi overseeing the series' scripts, Yuki Nakano designing the characters, and Kōhei Munemoto composing the music.
 It aired from April 5 to June 21, 2022, on AT-X, Tokyo MX, BS11, and MBS.
 The opening theme song is "Broken Identity" by Minori Suzuki, while the ending theme song is "Growing" by Nao Tōyama.
 Sentai Filmworks has licensed the series outside of Asia.
 Medialink has licensed the series in Southeast Asia, South Asia, and Oceania minus Australia and New Zealand.
 A two-part original video animation was released with the series' Blu-ray/DVD volumes on June 24 and August 24, 2022.